mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 Summit](https://reproducible-builds.org/events/Marrakesh2019/), which
 was attended by about thirty people.

-This blog post summarizes the (subjective!) takeaways from the different sessions we attended, and introduces some of the cool hacks that came to life on the roof top of the lovely riad that was home to the summit.
+This blog post summarizes takeaways from the different sessions we attended, and introduces some of the cool hacks that came to life on the roof top of the lovely riad that was home to the summit.

 # Java